microsoft/PowerShell-FeatureFlags/README.md

 Here is how these example stages could be implemented:

-* Stage 1 can be implemented with a `blacklist` condition with value `.*`.
+* Stage 1 can be implemented with a `denylist` condition with value `.*`.
-* Stages 2 and 3 can be implemented with `whitelist` conditions.
+* Stages 2 and 3 can be implemented with `allowlist` conditions.
 * Stages 4 and 5 can be implemented with `probability` conditions.

 ## Conditions

-There are two types of conditions: *deterministic* (whitelist and blacklist, regex-based) and *probabilistic* (probability, expressed as a number between 0 and 1).
+There are two types of conditions: *deterministic* (allowlist and denylist, regex-based) and *probabilistic* (probability, expressed as a number between 0 and 1).
 Conditions can be repeated if multiple instances are required.